 - Be ready for unplanned events: Even when you arrange the interview in the perfect timing and spot, something unexpected can still happen.
 For example, your postman will ring the doorbell.
 Or your neighbors urgently need your help with something.
 Wherever happen, keep calm and keep your smile on.
 A casual accident is different from being unprepared.
 If you have your equipment ready and something happens, your interviewer will understand and keep the conversation going.

 - Prepare for possible interview questions: It‘s impossible to predict what your interviewer will ask.
+It can be experience you listed on your resume or even worse, something missing in a resume.
 However, you can research the last trend for your role and news related to your field.
 In addition, think about why you want that remote position in that specific company.
 As we mentioned, managers wish for motivated people for their company, not only people looking forward to work on PJs.

 - Research the company: Preparing your motivations leads us to the next point.
 Research what the company is about, what are their values and missions.
 During the interview, be specific on your background and why you think your experience can fit the company.

 - Ask questions in the end: Asking final questions isn’t mandatory and often depends on the conversation.
 However, it’s good to ask questions at the end of the interview rather than during a follow-up.
 For example, if you have doubts about working hours or salary, you can ask clarification at the end showing your interest in the position.